The Home Page of JHS Publishing Ministries

 The Kingdom of Zion (Judea) itself was in tatters, being ruled by a regime of evil priests, scribes, Pharisees, and Sadducees in Jerusalem.
 The only genuine prophet of the day (outside of Christ Himself) was John the Baptist.
 The people of God were oppressed by both a foreign occupying power and their own rulers, and were longing for the coming of the Son of David promised in the Old Covenant Scriptures.
 The Kingdom of Zion was still in existence, because Jesus Himself said that God was still dwelling in the Temple in Jerusalem: "And whoso shall swear by the Temple, swears by it, and by him that dwells in it."
 (Matthew 23:21).
 Logically, if Jehovah God was still dwelling in the Temple at the time Jesus said that, it makes sense that the Old Covenant with the Jews was still in effect, at least, until the Crucifixion of Christ put it out of business forever.
 After that, God the Father could only be accessed by faith in the crucified and risen Christ and His shed Blood, and God no longer dwelt in the Temple.

-Ok, so back to Matthew 16:19: what did the "keys of the Kingdom of Heaven mean"?
-Let's read the text closely, and it will yield the answer very clearly: Jesus said "the keys OF the Kingdom of Heaven", not "the keys TO" the Kingdom of Heaven.
-The case of the Greek noun "Kingdom" is genitive, meaning the keys "OF" or "BELONGING TO" the Kingdom.
+Ok, so back to Matthew 16:19: Let's read the text closely, and it will yield the answer very clearly: Jesus said "the keys OF the Kingdom of Heaven", not "the keys TO" the Kingdom of Heaven.
+The case of the Greek noun for "Kingdom" is genitive, meaning the keys "OF" or "BELONGING TO" the Kingdom.
 You could translate it literally as "I will give unto you the keys belonging to the Kingdom of Heaven".
 In other words, the Lord Jesus was not planning on handing over to Peter "keys" that gave him the right to decide who would go to Heaven and who would not.
 This is what the Popes of Rome claim, and those claims are absolutely false.

 In fact, no one on the face of the earth has any right to deny another person the right to call upon God for salvation, just because that other person may not belong to their church or group.
 Salvation is not found in a church or group of any kind; it is only found in the Person and shed Blood of the Lord Jesus Christ who died for all mankind, amen!